durgeshsri/WaferFaultPrediction/README.md

 ## Credits
 [iNeuron.ai](https://ineuron.ai/) - This project wouldn't have been possible without their helps.
-They always were with for any kind of problem.
+They always were with me for any kind of problem.